abonello/project-1/README.md

 ### Features Left to Implement

 1. Improve the functionality of the CTA button on mobiles.
-It should direct teh user to the top of the contact form.
+It should direct the user to the top of the contact form.
 Instead it is directing the user to the submit button.
 The user has to scroll back up.
 2. In the future I might add a complete list of my compositions with details of instrumentation and details about performances.
 3. Add current and future activities.
 4. Fix parallax for mobiles